vyca2017/content/content/tutorials/clients/apollo-vs-relay/relay-vs-apollo.md

 ---

-# Relay vs Apollo - Comparing GraphQL Clients for React apps
+# Relay vs Apollo - Comparing GraphQL clients for React apps

 [Relay](https://facebook.github.io/relay/) and [Apollo](http://dev.apollodata.com/) are the most popular and sophisticated GraphQL clients available at the moment.
 But how do you know which one to choose?